Read Models

 }),

-});Querying Read Models
+});Query Read Models

 With Pongo (PostgreSQL)

-const pongo = pongoClient(connectionString);
+const getShortInfoById = (

-const cartSummaries = pongo
+const getDetailsById = (

-const recentCarts = await cartSummaries
+const shoppingCartApi =

 router.get(

-on(async (request) => {
+on(async (request: Request) => {

-const cartId = request.params.cartId;
+const shoppingCartId = `shopping_cart:${request.params.clientId}:current`;

 }),